 - Remediate accessibility issues – 20%

 The exam is pass/fail and administered by a testing service either remotely or in-person.
-I took it a local testing center because I was worried about all the things that could go wrong remotely.
+I took it at a local testing center because I was worried about all the things that could go wrong remotely.

 The exam is administered during a testing window for scoring purposes.